Age-Old Wisdom meets Modern Tools

+Why do we kiss under the mistletoe?
 Of all the plants used as Christmas decorations, none has as long and interesting a history as mistletoe.
-Discover the meaning of mistletoe, fascinating folklore, and why people kiss beneath it.
+Discover the meaning of mistletoe and fascinating folklore.

 What is Mistletoe?